 "GCP" emphasizes the brokenness of each person.
 Usually, this has to do with categories like fear, disgrace, and self-hatred.
 Sometimes brokenness refers to a sin category, like lust or hate.
-But too often Christians are addressed as if they are still broken, as if they are still slaves to sin.
+Often times it doesn't.
+Sin categories have been redefined.
+Self-esteem has replaced pride, sexuality has replaced lust, initiative has replaced envy, and leisure has replaced sloth.
+And when sin is talked about, Christians are addressed as if they are still broken, as if they are still slaves to sin.

 It is the failure to see that the righteousness of an unconverted sinner is like filthy rags, while the grace-enabled righteousness of a converted sinner is better than sacrifice.
 A Christian is no longer totally depraved.
 Now they fight sin.
 A Christian is no longer broken.
 Now they are healed.
 It is a change in nature.